The Arabia J. Brown House, Lancaster, Kentucky

 Prior to the Civil War, it is likely that 80 percent of all buildings constructed in Kentucky were log buildings – a number that seems staggering when you consider the survival rate of a log structure.* Urban log buildings are like unicorns: most long ago disappeared, as technology advanced, and towns grew and expanded.
 The very presence then of a circa 1818 log house in downtown Lancaster, Kentucky, should be a reason to celebrate – instead, the fate of the house teeters in the balance.
-After 201 years, the owner of the house wants it gone.
+After 201 years, it may be demolished.

 The facade of the circa 1818 Arabia J. Brown House.